d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 # Image Augmentation
 :label:`sec_image_augmentation`

-We mentioned that large-scale datasets are prerequisites for the successful application of deep neural networks in :numref:`sec_alexnet`.
-Image augmentation technology expands the scale of training datasets by making a series of random changes to the training images to produce similar, but different, training examples.
-Another way to explain image augmentation is that randomly changing training examples can reduce a model's dependence on certain properties, thereby improving its capability for generalization.
-For example, we can crop the images in different ways, so that the objects of interest appear in different positions, reducing the model's dependence on the position where objects appear.
-We can also adjust the brightness, color, and other factors to reduce model's sensitivity to color.
-It can be said that image augmentation technology contributed greatly to the success of AlexNet.
-In this section, we will discuss this technology, which is widely used in computer vision.

-First, import the packages or modules required for the experiment in this section.
+In :numref:`sec_alexnet`,
+we mentioned that large datasets are a prerequisite for the success of deep neural networks in various applications.
+*Image augmentation*
+generates similar but distinct training examples after a series of random changes to the training images, thereby expanding the size of the training set.
+Alternatively,
+image augmentation can be motivated by the fact that random tweaks of training examples allow models to less rely on certain attributes, thereby improving their generalization ability.
+For example, we can crop an image in different ways to make the object of interest appear in different positions, thereby reducing the dependence of a model on the position of the object.
+We can also adjust factors such as brightness and color to reduce a model's sensitivity to color.
+It is probably true
+that image augmentation was indispensable for the success of AlexNet at that time.
+In this section we will discuss this widely used technique in computer vision.

 ```{.python .input}
 %matplotlib inline